ThomasVrancken/info9023-mlops/README.md

 - **Teaching Staff**:
   - Thomas Vrancken (Instructor)
   - Matthias Pirlet (Teaching Assistant)
-- **Communication**: Main communication point will be [Discord](https://discord.gg/5gucJ9CV).
+- **Communication**: Main communication point will be Discord (link sent by email).
 Official communication might also be sent by email.
 - **Support**: After each class, there is dedicated time for students to work on their projects and ask questions to the teaching staff.

 ## Resources